X-genius/X-genius/README.md

 ---

 #### 👨‍💻 **About Me**
-I am a passionate Software Engineer with extensive experience in developing micro front-ends using React, TypeScript, GraphQL, and Redux Thunk.
+I am a passionate Software Engineer with extensive experience in developing micro front-ends using React, TypeScript, GraphQL and Redux Thunk.
 I have led the development of impactful features, Driving efficiency and improving user satisfaction.
-My background spans web applications platforms, and I am committed to delivering high-quality, scalable solutions.
+My background spans web applications platforms and I am committed to delivering high-quality and scalable solutions.

 ---